 Simulation.
-In addition to flash experiments, we implemented a simulator to compare a much wider range of possible configurations for Fairy WREN.
+In addition to flash experiments, we implemented a simulator to compare a much wider range of possible configurations for FairyWREN.
 The simulator replays a scaled-down trace to measure writes and misses from each level of the cache, including the LOC, FwLog, and FwSets.

 We evaluate our cache in simulation on a 21-day trace from Meta [16] and a 7-day trace from Twitter [92].
 The Meta trace accesses 6 TB of unique bytes with a 13.8% compulsory miss ratio and an average object size of 395 bytes.
 Small objects (<2 KB) are 95.2% of requests, and these requests account for 60.2% of bytes requested.
 The Twitter trace accesses 3.5 TB of unique bytes, has a 17.2% compulsory miss ratio, and an average object size of 265 bytes.
 Small objects are >99% of requests, and these requests account for >99% of bytes requested.
-Both of these traces are higher fidelity than the open-source traces [16,92].
+Both of these traces are higher fidelity than the open-source traces [16, 92].
 We present results for the last 2 days of the trace.

-Carbon emissions and cost model.
-We evaluate carbon emissions and cost while varying cache configuration, flash density, and device lifetime.
-We assume that a flash device will have the same caching workload for its entire lifetime and that flash write endurance is the main lifetime constraint.
-We normalize all results based on device lifetime and we assume that all required flash is purchased at the beginning of deployment.
+6.2 Carbon emissions and cost model

+We want to evaluate carbon emissions and cost across different caching system.
+Our model allows different cache configuration, flash densities, and device lifetime.
+Since we want to compare caching systems, our model assumes that a flash device will have the same caching workload for its entire lifetime and that all flash is purchased at the start of the estimated lifetime.